Nelarius/imnodes/README.md

 This repository includes a few example files, under `example/`.
 You can copy-paste them into your own imgui project, or you can build them here, in this repository.
 To build here:
 * SDL2 needs to be installed
   * Macos, `brew install sdl2`
-* premake5 is used to generate the build files
+* PcapPlusPlus needs to be installed, for pcap device
+  * Macos, `brew install pcapplusplus`
 ```bash
 # Assuming you've installed SDL2 via vcpkg, for instance
 $ premake5 gmake \